Editorial Policies

 c.
 Multiple, Redundant, or Concurrent Publication

-An author should not generally publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to multiple journals concurrently constitutes unacceptable publishing behavior.
+An author should not generally publish manuscripts describing the same research in multiple journals or primary publications.
+Submitting the same manuscript to multiple journals concurrently constitutes unacceptable publishing behaviour.

 d.
 Acknowledgment of Sources

-Proper acknowledgment of the work of others must always be given.
+Proper acknowledgement of the work of others must always be given.
 Authors should cite publications that have influenced the nature of the reported work.

 e.
 Authorship of the Paper